- Worse: PBT keycaps The reviewer notes the Cypher96 includes PBT keycaps while the Corsair K65 Plus for Mac does not.

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in hot-swappable switches, ease of switch replacement, wireless performance, below average in key spacing, frame rigidity, materials quality.
+Compared with other Gaming Keyboards, this product is above average in hot-swappable switches, ease of switch replacement, connectivity, below average in key spacing, layout options, frame rigidity.

 | Attribute | This product | Category average | Difference |